Charmenability of arithmetic groups of product type: Charmenable and charfinite groups

 \begin{proof} We assume as we may that $\Gamma$ is non-trivial, thus non-amenable.
 The C*-simplicity of $\Gamma$ follows at once from Proposition~\ref{prop:charmenable}(1), applied to the regular representation which is non-amenable.

+Assume now $\Gamma$ has property (T) and consider Definition~\ref{def:charmenable}.
+By assumption, $\Gamma$ satisfies property (3).
+It satisfies property (4) by \cite[Theorem~2.6]{Wa74} and property (5) by \cite[Theorem~1.1]{BV91}.
+It follows that $\Gamma$ is indeed charfinite.

-Assume now $\Gamma$ has property (T).
-Denote by $\pi$ the {\em universal weakly mixing} representation of $\Gamma$, i.e. the direct sum of all weakly mixing representations of $\Gamma$ on separable Hilbert spaces.
+Denote by $\pi$ the {\em universal weakly mixing} representation of $\Gamma$, i.e.\ the direct sum of all cyclic weakly mixing representations of $\Gamma$.
 Then since $\Gamma$ has property (T), $\pi$ is non-amenable and any representation weakly contained in $\pi$ is again weakly mixing.
 Let $\mu \in \Prob(\Gamma)$ be a measure whose support generates $\Gamma$ and such that the only $\mu$-stationary state on $A = C^*_\pi(\Gamma)$ is $\tau$, where $\tau$ is the regular trace on $A = C^*_\pi(\Gamma)$, as guaranteed by Proposition~\ref{prop:charmenable}(3).

 Let $\phi$ be a $\mu$-character.
 We consider the compact convex subset of $\Gamma$-invariant positive definite functions which are dominated by $\phi$;

 and claim that $\phi\in S$, thus $\phi$ is a character.
 We assume that this is not the case and argue to show a contradiction.
 If $S=\{0\}$ we set $\phi_0=\phi$.
 Otherwise we let $\psi_0$ be a non-zero extreme point of $S$ and we set $\phi_0=(\phi-\psi_0)/(1-\psi_0(e))$.
 In both cases, $\phi_0$ is a $\mu$-character which dominates no non-zero $\Gamma$-invariant positive definite function.